SteitzTo/node-red-kino/README.md

 For my implementation i use the Denon AVR-Control Protocol.

-I think it works also wiht other Denon AVR Models.
+I think it works also with other Denon AVR Models.

-I trigger the Blinds with a [Shelly 2 PM](https://www.shelly.com/de/products/shelly-plus-2pm)
+I trigger the blinds with a [Shelly 2 PM](https://www.shelly.com/de/products/shelly-plus-2pm)

 The [Lamp](https://www.amazon.de/gp/product/B08BFPGWZ1/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1) is a Alexa-Ready Standlamp with a Tuya Interface.

 The [Plugs](https://www.amazon.de/gp/product/B08BFPGWZ1/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1) are some Tasmota Plugs from Amazon

-TV ist starting over Wake on Lan   (must be enable in TV)
+TV is starting over Wake on Lan   (must be enable in TV)